Away With The Steiners

 Getting Visas for India

-Getting a visa for India is pretty straightforward.
 An e-visa is easy to get online from the government website.
-(Easy aside from having to list the countries you have visited in the last 10 years…).
+(Easy aside from having to list the countries you have visited in the last 10 years).

 There are options for tourist visas for different lengths of time and the six pages(!) of forms are easy to fill out online.
-For the final page you need to upload a passport photo to complete your application.

 One challenge I found in applying for the visa was that you could only apply within one month of arrival.

 However a month gave us enough time to plan for India and also to confirm and book flights.
-And we were able to fill in the visa application stating which would be our ‘port of arrival’ anyway.

 Language in India

-India has 22 official languages but the most widely spoken is Hindi.
 English is also one of the national languages and you will find (especially in the cities) that to some degree a lot of people speak some level of English.

-Other common phrases that will help you on your travels in India (and that you will get used to hearing a lot):
+Other common phrases that will help you on your travels in India and that you will get used to hearing a lot:

 Money and currency